 The jaguar is the largest cat in the Americas, growing more than six feet long and weighing up to 300 pounds.
-Often confused with leopards, jaguars can be distinguished by their larger heads and powerful jaws, sturdier bodies, shorter legs, and characteristic dark rosettes on their coats.
-A small percentage of jaguars are all-black (melanistic); these are commonly referred to as black panthers.
+Often confused with leopards, jaguars can be distinguished by their larger heads and powerful jaws, sturdier bodies, shorter legs and characteristic dark rosettes on their coats.
+A small percentage of jaguars which are all black (melanistic), are commonly referred to as black panthers.

 The lifespan of a jaguar is about 12-15 years in the wild, making them one of the longest-lived big cats.
-A female jaguar will typically give birth to 2-4 cubs at a time, and she will take care of them on her own; the presence of males is not tolerated due to the risk of infanticide.
+A female jaguar will typically give birth to two to four cubs at a time and will take care of them on her own, the presence of males is not tolerated due to the risk of infanticide.
 Cubs will stay with their mothers for up to two years before leaving to establish territories of their own.

 Uncertain, but estimated at about 15,000 ⬇️

 Carnivorous – jaguars are known to eat over 85 different species of wild animals, including armadillos, peccaries, tapir, turtles, caiman, birds, as well as domestic animals like cattle

 Jaguars are found in a wide range of habitats including rainforest, seasonally flooded swamps, grassland, thorn scrub woodland, and dry deciduous forest